Judging happens in the blink of an eye.

 “Allah does not like negative thoughts to be voiced—except by those who have been wronged.
 Allah is All-Hearing, All-Knowing .”[Quran 4:148]

 When we are in judgment mode, we don’t see what people do right.

 We find all kinds of excuses and exceptional circumstances for our mistakes.
 We want people to understand them.

 Fine, let’s find the same excuses for others.

-Judging doesn’t serve the other person, either us.
+Judging doesn’t serve either us or the other person.

-If we are really concern about the wellbeing of others, we can offer our help.
+If we are really concerned about the well-being of others, we can offer our help.

 “Invite to the way of your Lord with wisdom and good instruction, and argue with them in the best manner.”[Quran 16:125]